Malekitsu/Maw-Mod-MMMerge/README.md

   - Luck: Every 15 points increase critical strike chance by 0.5% (base crit % is 5%).
   - Luck: Every 5 points will increase all resistances by 1.
   - Armor Class: Reduces physical damage taken.

+You can now see POWER and VITALITY stats:
+- Power will show the DPS you are capable of
+  - If you don't have any offensive quickspell, the highest between melee or ranged damage will be shown
+  - Spell will count only for a single hit
+    - If fireball is equipped, power is counted only as if 1 monster was hit
+    - If shrapnel is equipped, power is counted only as if 1 hit is done
+- Vitality show your effective health:
+  - It accounts for damage reduction from resistances and Armor Class

 ### Resistances
 - Now are in percentage and no longer rolled randomly;
 - Cap is at 93.75%.
+- Light damage is now reduced by the lowest between your mind and body resistance
+- Dark damage is now reduced by the lowest elemental resistance
+- Energy damage is now reduced by the lowest resistance
-- Reduced amount depends on monster level.
+- Reduced amount depends on monster level
-  - The amount shown in stats menu is the amount of damage reduction vs same level monster enemies.
+  - The amount shown in stats menu is the amount of damage reduction vs same level monster enemies
-  - When right-clicking a monster you will already see the reduced damage, press alt to show unreduced damage.
+  - When right-clicking a monster you will already see the reduced damage, press alt to show unreduced damage
+- Monster resistances will no longer have immunities, but will still take much less damage
+- Damage to monster with resistances is no longer random
+- Each 100 resistance means half damage, the actual formula is: damage/2^(res/100)

 ## Skill Rework
 - Most weapon and armor skills have been rebalanced; for complete information, check the in-game tooltips:
   - Weapons are now on par with damage in terms of damage output; they are better compared to single-target ranged spells but weaker than shotgun and AoE spells
   - Armors will now also provide magic resistance
   - Weapons are now balanced between each other
+- Id Item, Id Monster, Repair, Merchant and Disarm are now shared to all party members
+  - Click on the skill to share to all party

 ## Spells Rework
-- Many spells have been rebalanced.
+- Many spells have been rebalanced
+- Leveling a 2nd school will now cost half of the skill points, a 3rd one will cost 1/3, and so on
 - Body and Spirit school have 1 extra healing spell
 - ASCENSION
   - This skill replaces learning